Skip to main content

 • sparkAddress: Spark address used internally for deposit claiming and sweeps

-• destination.chain and destination.address: fixed USDC destination
+• destination.chain, destination.asset, and destination.address: fixed payout destination

 Deposit Lifecycle